-Saturn VUE owners have reported 60 problems related to ignition switch (under the electrical system category).
+Saturn VUE owners have reported 81 problems related to ignition switch (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Saturn VUE based on all problems reported for the VUE.

 Tl-the contact owns a 2004 Saturn Vue.
 The contact stated that while driving approximately 60 mph the key released from the ignition switch.
 The vehicle was able to restart.
 The manufacturer was notified.
 The vehicle was not taken to the dealer and had not been diagnosed.
 The approximate failure mileage was 200,000.
 Sw.